Peñablanca Protected Landscape and Seascape: Tourism

 The Department of Tourism also gave a boat and a floating picnic house to the residents of the place for a livelihood.
 The office also augmented the trainings and seminars conducted by the provincial tourism office to the tourist guides, guards, and personnel manning the zone.
-The tourism office staff were also arranging some partnerships with other organizations and agencies to rebuild the deteriorating facilities of the Callao Caves cottages for trainings, seminars, conventions, and other uses.
+The tourism office staff were also arranging partnerships with other organizations and agencies to rebuild the deteriorating facilities of the Callao Caves cottages for trainings, seminars, conventions, and other uses.

 As of 2013, the Callao Caves Resort located across Pinacanauan River from the caves, is the only accommodation available in the Callao Cave Tourism Zone.

 Caves

 Callao Cave

 Callao Cave is the premier attraction in the Peñablanca Protected Landscape and Seascape.
 It is the most accessible of all the caves, its entrance is reached by climbing 184 concrete steps.
-The Callao Cave system is composed of seven chambers, each with natural crevices above that let streams of light to get into the cave, serving as illumination for the otherwise dark areas of the place.
-Previously, there were reported nine caves in the system, but an earthquake in the 1980s cut off the last two chambers.
+The Callao Cave system is composed of seven chambers, each with natural crevices above that let streams of light into the cave, serving as illumination for the otherwise dark areas of the place.
+Previously, there were reported to be nine caves in the system, but an earthquake in the 1980s cut off the last two chambers.

 Other pristine and undisturbed caves with living rock formations in the area include Jackpot, Laurente, Odessa-Tumbali, Quibal, Roc, San Carlos, and Sierra Caves, among others.
 These caves may be explored with guides from Sierra Madre Outdoor Club, Adventures and Expedition Philippines Inc., and North Adventurer.
-Daily circadian flight of bats from the Bat Cave occur at dusk.
+Daily circadian flight of bats from the Bat Cave occurs at dusk.